jrasell/website/content/projects.md

 [**Sherpa**](https://github.com/jrasell/sherpa) is a horizontal job scaler for HashiCorp Nomad.
 It can be configured in a number of ways providing a flexible setup for a range of architectures and budgets.
 The server exposes an API which can be used to configure scaling polices and trigger scaling actions and can also run an internal autoscaler.

+[**Chemtrail**](https://github.com/jrasell/chemtrail) is a client node worker pool autoscaler for HashiCorp Nomad.
+It automatically scales based on resource allocation, ensuring cost efficiency as well as capacity to meet customer demand.